hornof/docs/docs/source/plants.rst

 Menu: ``Luminide > Run Experiment``

-Running an experiment copies the shell script in <kbd>code/full.sh</kbd> to the Compute Server and executes it.
+Running an experiment copies the shell script in ``code/full.sh`` to the Compute Server and executes it.
 Enter an optional experiment description and then click ``Start Full Training``.

 .. image:: images/feb-train.png
   :width: 600

-The output from executing the <kbd>full.sh</kbd> shell script on the Compute Server is displayed in an embedded terminal.
+The output from executing the ``full.sh`` shell script on the Compute Server is displayed in an embedded terminal.

 .. image:: images/feb-training-completed.png
   :width: 700

-Once it's done, you will see a <kbd>Experiment Completed</kbd> message.
+Once it's done, you will see a ``Experiment Completed`` message.
 The experiment output is saved and can be accessed via the Code File Browser or with [Experiment Tracking](docs/run-experiment#experiment-tracking).

 Congratulations!
 You've just trained your first neural-network using Luminide.